namal-xx/Phishing-detector-app/README.md

 ## 🚀 How it works

- 1. The app extracts feature from tthe input URL (like `https`, URL lenght, special symbols etc.)
+ 1. The app extracts feature from tthe input URL (like HTTPS usage, URL lenght, special symbols etc.)
  2. A trained ML model classifies the URL s **phishing** or **legitimate**
  3. The result is shown instantly on the screen